jellyfin/Swiftfin/contributing.md

 $ carthage update --use-xcframeworks
 ```

-In the event that all of the Swift Packages cannot be installed, either clean the Swift Packages cache or close and reopen Xcode to restart the process.
+In the event that all of the Swift Packages cannot be installed, clean the Swift Packages cache or close and reopen Xcode to restart the process.

 ## Git Flow